 Two trips for the price of one?
 It's not a scam!
-It's a layover and it's how we see the world.
+It's a layover and mastering layover logistics is how we see the world.

 Istanbul, New York, Singapore, San Francisco, Stockholm.
-We've seen all these cities (and more!) for free, thanks to flight layovers.
+We've seen all these cities (and more!) for free, thanks figuring out layover logistics when we travel.
 Layovers happen when a plane touches down for less than 24 hours in one city while on route to another and embracing them has become a key part of our value travel philosophy.

 Layovers allow us to explore new cities without spending any extra money to get there.
 In fact, sometimes we even save money!
 Most travelers avoid long layovers and indirect routes like the plague and thus these undesirable flights are often less expensive.
 Seeing more and playing less?
 We'll chose that option every time!